Joel Castro Kraftchenko

 Flinders University.

 Dr. Joel Castro Kraftchenko (known as Joel Castro on its publication records) is a principal investigator and Head of the Endometriosis Research Unit at the Visceral Pain Research Group, located at the South Australian Health and Medical Research Institute (SAHMRI).
-He is an expert in the field of visceral nociception and pain and his research focuses on understanding the causes, and developing treatments, for chronic visceral pain associated with inflammatory diseases such as endometriosis, inflammatory bowel disorder (IBD), and irritable bowel syndrome (IBS).
+He is an expert in the field of visceral nociception and pain and his research focuses on understanding the causes, and developing treatments, for chronic visceral pain associated with endometriosis.
 Dr. Castro’s research has contributed 62 peer-reviewed manuscripts in top ranked journals including Nature (x2), Cell, Nature Communication, Gastroenterology, Gut, PNAS, Pain, and JCI insight.
-Together these outputs have been cited over 4670 times (Google Scholar August 2024) with and h-index of 36.
-65
+Together these outputs have been cited over 4838 times (Google Scholar October 2024) with and h-index of 36.

 As a principal investigator: